Hot and bothered by static electric shocks

 - Go barefoot.
 This can help to reduce static buildup between your shoes and the carpet, and so can wearing aluminum foil to cover your shoes (though this might give people another kind of shock).
 You could also try searching for special conductive shoes made for people that work in the electronics industry if you’re willing to make a new fashion statement.

-For the car:
+For the car, you may:

 - Grab the handle first.
 Before you slide across a seat to exit a car, touch the metal door handle first so that a charge won’t build up.

+Hopefully none of these tips are too much of a shock for you.
 Good luck on your journey to conquer static electricity!